terascope/teraslice/docs/packages/data-mate/overview.md

 ### replaceLiteral

-`replaceLiteral(input, args) - This function replaces the searched value with the replace value`
+`replaceLiteral(input, context, args) - This function replaces the searched value with the replace value`

 `args - { search: String, replace: String }